influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 The above handler definition defines a handler that sends alerts to the slack channel `#alerts`.

 Save the above text as `slack.yaml`.
-Now we can define our new handler via the `kapacitor` cli.
+Now the new handler can be bound to the topic via the `kapacitor` client.
-To do this we use the `define-topic-handler` command which takes three arguments.
+To do this the `define-topic-handler` command is used.
+It takes one argument.

 ```
 $ kapacitor define-topic-handler